 Important Mesothelioma Treatment Research

-Dr. Rusch has contributed significantly to the understanding of mesothelioma and the ability to treat it through her research.
-One of her most important studies was published in 2001 and was instrumental in proving how much more successful bimodal treatment was for mesothelioma patients as compared to simply having surgery to remove tumors.
-In the study, led by Dr. Rusch, the purpose was to try to reduce recurrences of cancer in patients treated surgically.
+Through her research efforts, Dr. Rusch has contributed significantly to the understanding of mesothelioma and its treatment.
+One of her most important studies was published in 2001 and was instrumental in proving the success of bimodal treatment for mesothelioma patients.
+The purpose of the study was to attempt to reduce recurrences of cancer in patients treated surgically.

 Other Areas of Research

 Organizations, Leadership, and Honors

-In addition to her roles at Memorial Sloan Kettering, Dr. Rusch is also involved in a number of professional organizations, serving in leadership roles.
+In addition to her roles at Memorial Sloan Kettering, Dr. Rusch is also a member of several professional organizations.
 She is the Chair of the American Board of Thoracic Surgery, the Chair of the American Joint Commission on Cancer’s Lung and Esophagus Task Force, and the Chair of the Mesothelioma Subcommittee of the International Association for the Study of Lung Cancer.
 She is also a Regent for the American College of Surgeons.